adviks/feed/books/phenomenology-of-spirit.md

 genre: philosophy
 rating: 3
 ---
 Perhaps one of the most revolutionary works of philosophy ever presented, The Phenomenology of Spirit is Hegel's 1807 work that is in numerous ways extraordinary.
-It begins with a Preface,
+It begins with a Preface